Re-Thinking Inverse Graphics With Large Language Models: Method

 While LLMs are traditionally trained to complete language-token sequences, VQA works~\citep{Alayrac2022FlamingoAV, Li2022BLIPBL, liu2023llava} have demonstrated that large pretrained vision transformers~\citep{ Dosovitskiy2020AnII, radford2021learning} can be efficiently adapted as visual tokenizers.
 Such works unify image and language understanding, interleaving visual embeddings with language tokens for the LLM.
 In line with this approach, we adopt a similar strategy, constructing an LLM capable of ``seeing'' the input image and returning a structured code representation of the input scene.

-In the subsequent paragraphs, we detail the base architecture, elucidate the process of vision--language alignment, and introduce our methodology for preparing synthetic data for visual instruction finetuning.
+In the subsequent paragraphs, we detail the base architecture, elucidate on the process of vision--language alignment, and introduce our methodology for preparing synthetic data for visual instruction fine-tuning.
 A high-level overview of our pipeline can be seen in \cref{fig:teaser}.

 \textbf{Architecture.} Our model is based on an instruction-tuned variant~\citep{peng2023instruction} of LLaMA-1 7B~\citep{touvron2023llama} in conjunction with a frozen CLIP~\citep{radford2021learning} vision encoder, serving as the visual tokenizer.
 We apply a learnable linear projection to link the vision embeddings with the word-embedding space of the LLM.